model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 We found 5 bugs in our rate limiter implementation, the most significant one a rounding error that allowed guests to exceed their prescribed I/O bandwidth by up to 0.01% in some cases.
 Additionally, we found one bug in our VirtIO stack, where a malicious guest could set up a virtio queue that partially overlapped with the MMIO memory region, resulting in Firecracker crashing on boot.
 Finally, the debug assertions added to the code under verification allowed us to identify a handful of unit tests which were not set up correctly.
 These have also been fixed.

 All in all, Kani proof harnesses has proven a valuable defense-in-depth measure for Firecracker, nicely complementing our existing testing infrastructure.
 We plan to continue our investment in these harnesses as we develop new Firecracker features, to ensure consistently high security standards.

-## Author Bio

-Patrick Roy is a Software Development Engineer at AWS, working on proactive security for Firecracker.
-He joined AWS in October 2022, after finishing his Masters in Mathematics and Foundations of Computer Science at the University of Oxford.
+To learn more about Kani, check out the [Kani tutorial](https://model-checking.github.io/kani/kani-tutorial.html) and our [previous blog posts](https://model-checking.github.io/kani-verifier-blog/).